junxit/us-congress-code/title-02/chapter-9d/sec-288h.md

 ### References in Text

 This chapter, referred to in text, was in the original “this title”, meaning title VII of Pub.
 L. 95–521, which enacted this chapter, section 5504 of this title, and section 1364 of Title 28, Judiciary and Judicial Procedure, and amended sections 3210, 3216, and 3219 of Title 39, Postal Service.
 For complete classification of title VII to the Code, see Tables.

+### Effective Date

+Section effective Jan.
+3, 1979, see section 717 of Pub.
+L. 95–521, set out as a note under section 288 of this title.